-This has been a trying year for everyone due to COVID-19.
-With so many people at home and not following their normal spending habits throughout much of 2020 – whether personal, pleasure, and healthcare – it’s quite possible that your remaining FSA balance is larger than normal.
+During the pandemic, a lot of people spent more time at home and didn’t keep up with their normal spending habits.
+Because of that, your remaining FSA balance may be larger than that of a normal year.
 In fact, FSAStore.com estimates that the average FSA account holder has 30-35 percent more in their account balance than usual for this point in the plan year.
-With the end of 2020 quickly approaching, it’s time to put your FSA balance to work.
+With the end of 2021 quickly approaching, it’s time to put your FSA balance to work.

-After all, your plan may have a use-it-or-lose-it policy or maybe you can only carryover up to $550 max.
+After all, your plan may have a use-it-or-lose-it policy or maybe you can only carryover up to $550 after this year ends.
 Here are some ideas for using your FSA balance.

 Ideas for Spending Your FSA Balance